All Policies, the Prospectus and Application Form are available upon request or can downloaded using the links shown on this page.

 The Pre-School is overseen by a committee currently consisting of: Rachael Underwood ( Chair), Moira Allen (Secretary), Rev Rob Stevens (Church Trustee Representative), Rachel Hall (Treasurer)

 We are registered for a maximum of 26 children per session.
 We always operate at the legally required adult : child ratio’s, however, if we feel that the special needs of a particular child require more one to one attention, we always increase our number of staff to make sure that all children are receiving the support and supervision they need to flourish at Rainbow.
-Please feel free to talk to The Manager or a member of staff about any concerns or queries you may have
+Please feel free to talk to The Manager or the Deputy Manager, about any concerns or queries you may have.

 We operate a system which means that every child in the setting will have a nominated member of staff specifically responsible for them, called the 'Key Person'.
 This person is ideally placed to be the first point of contact for you, as a parent or carer.
 It is useful to let them know of any concerns you may have, or any useful information, e.g. the death of a pet, which could affect the way your child feels at Rainbow.
 If your child's Key Person is unavailable or you would rather speak to the Manager please feel free to do so.